What Is Personal Injury Law?

 Depending on the event and type of injury, the different types of damages include:

-- Medical bills.
 Medical care is expensive.
 Even a single visit to the doctor with a few lab tests can be enough to cause financial hardship.
 In some cases, there is a need for life-long care.
 An award that includes medical damages will need to include enough to cover future medical costs.

-- Pain and suffering.
 Pain and suffering damages usually take into account the actual financial loss and then use a multiplier to come up with a final number.
 Read more on the topic below.

 How Much Can Be Awarded for Pain & Suffering?